WhoCanFixMyCar explains how to identify the signs that a breakdown is imminent.

 Green or blue puddles under the car

-This would suggest that coolant has leaked.
-Replacing your coolant is easy enough to do yourself - just make sure that if you buy concentrated coolant you dilute it as per the instructions on the bottle - but this is only a short term fix if you have a coolant leak.
+Colourful puddles under your car indicate a coolant leak.
+Topping up coolant is easy enough - make sure that if you buy concentrated coolant, you dilute it as per the instructions on the bottle - but this is only a short-term fix and isn't advisable if the leak is major.

-If your coolant is totally empty and the leak seems severe, it's best to avoid driving your car (even if you fill it up with coolant) until the problem has been fixed.
-Driving a car with low or no coolant can cause severe damage to the engine.
+If the coolant reservoir is empty and the leak seems severe, it's best to avoid driving your car (even if you top it up) until the problem has been fixed.
+Driving a vehicle with low or no coolant can cause severe damage to the engine due to overheating.
 In this instance, search for a mobile mechanic.

 A smoking bonnet means the car is overheating.

 The exhaust emitting blue smoke means that oil has entered the fuel supply, affecting your car’s capability to run cleanly.